 Also below is a video and information about the festival’s Vancouver Street Food City event where you can get food truck items from in the plaza outside the Vancouver Art Gallery.
 Click Street Food City Info & Video for details.

 (Note: For participating restaurants in other parts of the Lower Mainland, click Dine Out Vancouver Festival).

 In addition to restaurant names and details, we’ve provided suggestions on what to see and do in the different areas while you’re there.
 Don’t just go out for a nice meal – explore the area and Vancouver’s top attractions while you’re at it!

 The list of participating restaurants below is from 2019.
 2020 details will be similar.

 (Note: Details are subject to change.
 Check restaurant websites for exact information.)

-Downtown Dine Out Restaurants
+Downtown Dine Out Restaurants in 2019

 Enjoy a stroll around the core of downtown, do some shopping at Pacific Centre, see a movie, or check out a bar or night club.
 And while you’re in the area, make a reservation for a fabulous dinner at one of the following great establishments: